oktadev/okta-blog/_source/_posts/2022-01-18-deploy-dotnet-container-aws-fargate.md

 The key difference here is `app.UseAuthentication();`.

-Next, create a new folder called **Hubs** and a new class file in that folder called **ChatHub.cs** this will provide our chat back-end.
+Next, create a new folder called **Hubs** and a new class file in that folder called **ChatHub.cs**.
+This will provide our chat backend.

 ```cs
 using Microsoft.AspNetCore.SignalR;